instructlab/instructlab/README.md

 merlinite-7b-Q4_K_M.gguf
 ```

-⏳ This command can take few minutes or immediately depending on your internet connection or model is cached.
+> **NOTE** ⏳ This command can take few minutes or immediately depending on your internet connection or model is cached.

-## 🍴 Serving the model
+### 🍴 Serving the model

 ```
 lab serve
 ```

-Once the model is being served and ready, you'll see the following output:
+Once the model is served and ready, you'll see the following output:

 ```
 (venv) $ lab serve